 Senior Medicare Patrols (SMPs) empower and assist Medicare beneficiaries, their families, and caregivers to prevent, detect, and report health care fraud, errors, and abuse through outreach, counseling, and education.
 SMPs are grant-funded projects of the federal U.S. Department of Health and Human Services (HHS), U.S. Administration for Community Living (ACL).
-Their work is in three main areas:
+Their work is in three main areas::

 - Conduct Outreach and Education.
 SMPs give presentations to groups, exhibit at events, and work one-on-one with Medicare beneficiaries.
-In 2013 more than 1 million people were served nationally by the SMP program’s outreach and education efforts.

 - Engage Volunteers.
 Protecting older persons’ health, finances, and medical identity while saving precious Medicare dollars is a cause that attracts civic-minded Americans.
-The SMP program engages over 5,000 volunteers nationally who collectively contribute approximately 150,000 hours each year.

 - Receive Beneficiary Complaints.
 When Medicare beneficiaries, caregivers, and family members bring their complaints to the SMP, the SMP makes a determination about whether or not fraud, errors, or abuse is suspected.
-When fraud or abuse are suspected, they make referrals to the appropriate state and federal agencies for further investigation.
+When fraud or abuse is suspected, they make referrals to the appropriate state and federal agencies for further investigation.

 - The SMP program as we know it today was made possible by the 1997 Omnibus Consolidation Appropriation Act – legislation that formally supported enlisting seniors in the fight against Medicare fraud.

 - Since its inception in 1997, the SMP program has evolved from 12 regional demonstration projects to a nationwide program that serves every state, Guam, Puerto Rico, the Virgin Islands, and Washington, D.C.